joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 language based on C#](http://joeduffyblog.com/2015/12/19/safe-native-code/).
 Aside from our microkernel, the whole system was written in it, including drivers, the domain kernel, and all user code.
 I've hinted at a few things along the way and now it's time to address them head-on.
 The entire language is a huge space to cover and will take a series of posts.
 First up?
 The Error Model.
-The way errors are communicated and dealth with is fundamental to any language, especially one used to write a reliable system in it.
+The way errors are communicated and dealt with is fundamental to any language, especially one used to write a reliable system in it.
 Like many other things we did in Midori, a "whole system" approach was necessary to getting right.
 It also took several iterations over several years to get right.
 I regularly hear from old teammates, however, that this is the thing they miss most about programming in Midori.
 It's right up